wmason1997/Upcoming-Concert-Brewery-Locator/README.md

 ## Credits ##
 Team member William Mason had a tutoring session with Scott Everett on 11/15/2023.
 Scott helped Will to write the showTenVenues() function to show ten unique events according to a given ticketmaster search.
 Thanks Scott!
+This is the base code used for the check boxes: [https://tailwindcomponents.com/component/sidebar-navigation](https://tailwindcomponents.com/component/sidebar-navigation)
+This is the base code used for the search bar: [https://tailwindcomponents.com/component/search-input-full-rounded](https://tailwindcomponents.com/component/search-input-full-rounded)
+This is the base code used for he calendar: [https://tailwindcomponents.com/component/free-tailwind-css-calendar-component](https://tailwindcomponents.com/component/free-tailwind-css-calendar-component)

 ## Screenshots of Deployed Application ##